You may ask yourself, “Have I run into CSS before?”

 What is CSS Exactly?

 CSS stands for Cascading Style Sheets.
-It is a styling language that provides the layout and presentation for a web page.
+It is a styling language that controls many of the visual elements for a web page.

-Before CSS, developers had a tough time working with HTML code to format their content in a document.
-HTML was intended to be only a markup language to link various online documents together: It was never meant for formatting a page.
+Before CSS, developers had a tough time working with HTML code to format their content in a document, and even then the content was very limited.
+HTML only was intended to be only a markup language to link various online documents together.
+HTML was never meant for formatting a page.

 When HTML 3.2 presented style formatting tags for properties like fonts, it caused difficulties for developers.
 Programmers would spend a long and expensive process coding lengthy pages of HTML code.
 This made it difficult to find errors within the HTML syntax if things went wrong in the web page.

-If you think of the development of a house or any type of building, HTML represents the foundation of the building.
-CSS would represent the walls, windows, doors, and materials used to build the structure.
+If you think of the development of a house or any type of building, HTML represents the basic structure of the building: the walls, stairs, and doors.
+CSS would represent the paint, decorations, and style of the building.
 While HTML provides your base structure, CSS provides the style of your webpage— making it stand out among other webpages on the Internet.

-The style includes the design, layout, and even the displays on various devices, screens and browsers.
+The style includes the background colors, layout, and even the display style for various types of devices.
+You can even add animations with CSS keyframes.
 Additionally, CSS is completely separate from HTML and it can be used by any markup language, including XHTML (a variant of HTML), and XML (Extensible Markup Language).

 How Does CSS Work?